Dynamic Wetting by Concentrated Granular Suspensions: Supplementary information (SI)

-As particles roll down the piles, it is evident that the observed angle is influenced by the rolling friction of the particles, especially under very low confining stresses and at minimal sliding rates.
-For \SI{5}{\micro\metre} silica particles, two different dispersion mediums were used to determine the critical angle of repose illustrated in Fig.~\ref{fig:Angle_of_Repose}.
-In the TDE solution, the angle of repose is only \SI{8 \pm 2}{\degree}, while in the NaSCN salt solution, it amounts to \SI{52 \pm 5}{\degree}.
-The difference suggests an elevated level of particle friction within the NaSCN salt solution.
-The electrostatic double layer functions as a lubricating interface, mitigating direct particle contact and thereby reducing friction.
-In a high ionic strength solution such as NaSCN, the electrostatic double layer undergoes compression due to the ion screening effect \citep{butt2018surface}, resulting in increased direct contacts and consequently higher friction.
+This pronounced difference highlights the stronger frictional interactions between particles in the NaSCN medium.
+The electrostatic double layer normally acts as a lubricating interface, reducing direct particle contact and thereby lowering friction.
+In a high ionic strength solution such as NaSCN, the electrostatic double layer is compressed by ion screening~\citep{butt2018surface}, leading to increased direct contacts and thus higher friction.